Windows & Linux Dual Boot: Fix Wrong Time After Reboot (RTC/UTC Issue Solved)

-When using Windows and Linux in a dual boot setup on your PC, you’ll often encounter an issue with your system clock.
-After booting from Linux into Windows, the time may be off by one hour.
+When running Windows and Linux in a dual boot setup, you’ll often encounter an issue with the system clock.

 Windows 10 Registry